 Oh, darling, let me be honest with you.
-The last year has been made up of me sitting at my desk on the computer and a heck of lot less time on my feet moving my body.
+The last year has been made up of me sitting at my desk on the computer.
+And a heck of lot less time on my feet moving my body .
+(Goodbye, Peloton streak!)
 What this has translated to is what you’d expect: less flexibility and a few extra pounds.
+It’s time to get back in the saddle of regular workouts.

-After spending 30 hours traveling home from Australia last month, I had reached that point where I knew that I needed to make caring for my body a priority again.
+After our last international trip – which included three flights and lots of long layovers in airports like Atlanta and Amsterdam – I had reached that point where I knew that I needed to make caring for my body a priority again.

 Be honest with yourself and examine the past few months in your life.
 Where exactly did you get off path?
 What was the trigger?
 What was the fear around it?
 When did a delight become a should?
 This isn’t about beating yourself up for stopping your forward motion or abandoning an idea.
 It’s simply looking with curiosity, and stepping away from judgment.
 Awareness is a beautiful thing!